Mount Vernon in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Topics and series.
 War, US Revolutionary.
 In addition, it is included in the Former U.S. Presidents: #28 Woodrow Wilson series list.
 A significant historical year for this entry is 1777.

 Location.
 39° 17.835′ N, 76° 36.938′ W. Marker is in Baltimore, Maryland.
 It is in Mount Vernon.
 Marker is at the intersection of North Charles Street and Monument Street, in the median on North Charles Street.
 Touch for map.
 Marker is in this post office area: Baltimore MD 21201, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-To George Washington (here, next to this marker); Washington Monument (within shouting distance of this marker); The Peabody Library (within shouting distance of this marker); The Peabody Conservatory (within shouting distance of this marker); Hackerman House (within shouting distance of this marker); Contributing to Society: Baltimore's Best Address (within shouting distance of this marker); Mount Vernon Cultural District (within shouting distance of this marker).
+To George Washington (here, next to this marker); Washington Monument (within shouting distance of this marker); The Peabody Library (within shouting distance of this marker); The Peabody Conservatory (within shouting distance of this marker); Hackerman House (within shouting distance of this marker); Contributing to Society: Baltimore's Best Address (within shouting distance of this marker); Mount Vernon Cultural District (within shouting distance of this marker); Memorial To Edward Berge (within shouting distance of this marker).
 Touch for a list and map of all markers in Baltimore.